 How to choose a snowboard with the width you want in various situations

 More about snowboard width / Snowboard width F.A.Q.

-Women's specific snowboards are typically narrower to go with the smaller size, but they may be even narrower to acomodate womens smaller feet (a 146 woman snowboard may be narrower than a 146 man snowboard), and just like mans boards there are wide versions (ex: 146W).
+Women's specific snowboards are typically narrower to go with the smaller size, but they may be even narrower to acomodate womens smaller feet (a 146 woman snowboard may be narrower than a 146 man snowboard).
+Like on men boards, there are wide versions (ex: 146W) available.

 Frequent mistake to avoid: It happens a lot for people to think "I have big feet" and to go for a wide board that they don't really need or want, because: 1- they're also tall and their normal board size already accommodates their feet.
 2- they're beginners/intermediates who wont experience any toe/hell drag unless their toes/hells are way out of the board (like 5cm or more), and they may not notice it but the unnecessary extra width will make it harder to roll from one edge to the other in the first turns.